gregwebs/Shelly.hs/README.md

       echo "monit reloaded"
 ~~~~~

-Yes, you can write variadic functions in Haskell quite easily, you just can't compose them.
+Yes, you can write variadic functions in Haskell quite easily, you just can't compose them as easily.
 I find `cmd` to be more convenient, but I use `run` when I am building up abstractions.

+### Escaping

 By default, all commands are shell escaped.
 If you want the shell to interpret special characters such as `*`, just use `escaping False $ do ...`

+### Using Text and FilePath together

 Shelly's usage of system-filepath means you may need to convert between Text and FilePath sometimes.
 This should be infrequent though because